Hungary–Poland relations: Modern relations

+Closer relations in the 2010s

 April 18, 2010, day of the state funeral of Lech and Maria Kaczyński, was declared a day of national mourning in Hungary to commemorate the 96 victims of the Smolensk air disaster, including Polish President Lech Kaczyński and his wife Maria Kaczyńska.
 The President, Prime Minister and former Prime Minister of Hungary attended the funeral in Kraków.

 In 2015–2016, Polish Border Guard and police officers assisted their Hungarian counterparts in protecting Hungary's border during the European migrant crisis.

 The Hungarian Parliament on 29 February 2016 adopted a decree in a unanimous vote that declared 2016 a year of Hungarian-Polish solidarity.
 Under the order, state celebrations were organized throughout the year to mark the 60th anniversary of the anti-communist uprising in Poland's Poznań in June 1956.
 Hungary's anti-Soviet revolution was four months later.
 The decree was submitted by the House speaker, the Polish minority in Hungary, and the group leaders of the five parliamentary parties.
 An order with the same content was adopted by the Polish Senate and by the Sejm earlier that month.

 Poland is one of Hungary's main trading partners.
 In 2019, Poland was the fourth largest source of imports and the eighth largest export destination for Hungary.

 In February 2021, Hungary returned to Poland the Renaissance armor of Polish King Sigismund II Augustus, which ended up in Hungary in the interbellum as a result of a misunderstanding, as it was believed to be the armor of King Louis II of Hungary.
 The gesture is perceived as another example of Polish-Hungarian friendship.